Kill3rKai/Kill3rKai/README.md

 ## About

-I'm Kai — a programmer who builds at my own pace. *im cripplingly addicted to programming*
+I'm Kai.
+A Programmer. *Cripplingly addicted to coding.*

+When an idea hits, I drop everything and start building it — usually at 2 a.m. because why not. *Insomnia...*
+Can't leave ideas sitting there unfinished, it physically hurts me lol.

-My main focus right now is **Lilly AI**. my personal project that's slowly taking shape.
+Main thing eating my time right now is **Lilly AI**.
-She's a pink-themed AI with a bit of personality...

-I like to work on projects when I get an idea.
-I can't help myself but do my idea as soon as possible after I get it.
+Pink-themed, chaotic in the best way.
+Still very much in progress...

+I mess around with Python, JS, some web things, AI experiments — whatever catches my attention that week.
+No schedules.
+Just code.

-Thanks for stopping by.
-Appreciate it.  — Kai
+Thanks for dropping in.
+Means a lot.  — Kai

 ---